LeelaChessZero/lczero.org/content/dev/lc2/batching.md

 ## Alternative batch gathering idea (failed so far)

+**Note that while I was writing that, I found several inconsistencies and bugs in the code, I'll experiment a bit more before declaring this a failure.**

 To address those problems, the following idea was tried:
 * There is a single queue of nodes-to-eval shared for all backends, and a separate thread (or set of threads) to gather nodes into that queue, independent from backend evaluation threads.
 * The target queue length is called **batch budget** and is initially equal to `(batch_size)×(1 + number_of_backends)` nodes.